Test Complete

 • anxiety.

-Severe cases may cause a temporary
+Severe cases may cause a temporary loss of consciousness.

 NOTE: when panic results in hyperventilation, the resulting symptoms of palpitations and anxiety will only fuel the hyperventilation in a vicious cycle.